jprivet-dev/symfony-starter/README.md

 Be sure to install the latest version of [Docker Engine](https://docs.docker.com/engine/install/).

 ## Installation

+### The very first time

 - `git clone git@github.com:jprivet-dev/symfony-starter.git`
 - `cd symfony-starter`
 - `make generate`:
   - That clone `git@github.com:dunglas/symfony-docker.git` and extract files at the root.
   - Build fresh images.
+  - Start the containers.
   - Generate a fresh Symfony application at the root.
   - Fix permissions.
+  - Show info.
 - Go on https://symfony-starter.localhost/.

 All in one: